trailblazer/trailblazer.github.io/gems/operation/index.md

 {% highlight ruby %}
 res, operation = Comment::Create.run(comment: {}) do |op|
   # this is not run, because validation not successful.
-  puts "Hey, #{op.model} was created!" end
+  puts "Hey, #{op.model} was created!" and return end

+puts "That's wrong: #{operation.errors}"
 {% endhighlight %}

 This style is often used in framework bindings for Rails, Lotus or Roda when hooking the operation call into the endpoint.

 ## Design Goals

 Operations decouple the business logic from the actual framework and from the persistence layer.

-This makes is really easy to swap ORMs or the entire framework.
+This makes is really easy to update or swap the underlying framework or ORM.
 For instance, operations written in a Rails environment can be run in Sinatra or Lotus as the only coupling happens when querying or writing to the database.

-Abstraction via Twin (for view, BL, representers)
+## Testing Operations

+Operations are incredibly simple to test.
+All edge-cases can cleanly be tested in unit tests, without the HTTP overhead.

+{% highlight ruby %}
+describe Comment::Create do
+  it "works" do
+    comment = Comment::Create.(comment: {body: "Operation rules!"}).model
+    expect(comment.body).to eq("Operation rules!")
+  end
+end
+{% endhighlight %}

+## Testing With Operations

+Another huge advantage is: operations can be used in any environment like scripts, background jobs and will do the exact same as in a controller.
+This is extremely helpful to use operations as a replacement for test factories.

+{% highlight ruby %}
+describe Comment::Update do
+  it "updates" do
+    comment = Comment::Create(..) # this is a factory.

+    Comment::Update.(id: comment.id, comment: {body: "FTW!"})
+    expect(comment.body).to eq("FTW!")
+  end
+end
+{% endhighlight %}

+## More

+Operation has many optional features like authorization, callbacks, polymorphic builders, etc.

 Pages: [API](api.html)
 Pages: [Collection](collection.html)